 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where hanauerite typically forms.
+Look in hydrothermal veins country, the host setting where hanauerite typically forms.
 If you start seeing galena, calcite, dolomite in float, you are in the right ground.
 Field specimens usually show a tetrahedral habit, so train your eye for that shape before scanning the outcrop.